Launching September 9, 2026

 The Map Connects

-Questions find their neighbors — across distance, language, and time.
+Questions find their neighbors across distance, language, and time.
 Clarksdale echoes Berlin 2006.
 Providence finds Parramore.
+The archive becomes a living network.

 Patterns Surface

-A mirror returns to the community — not a report about them, but a reflection of what they're already carrying, now made visible.
+A mirror returns — not a report written about the community, but a reflection of what they're already carrying.
+What's converging.
+What hasn't been named yet.

 Power Shifts

-Documented civic intelligence that institutions cannot dismiss.
-A living record that grows past every election cycle.
+Documented civic intelligence that institutions cannot reduce to anecdote.
+A living record that grows past every election cycle — and belongs to the communities that built it.

 What This Makes Possible